21 Expired Listing Scripts That Could Change Minds

 3. The voicemail script

-• Objective: Introduce yourself via a compelling message that encourages a callback.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Introduce yourself via a compelling message that encourages a callback.

 • Keep your message brief and to the point.